masc-ucsc/docs/docs/pyrope/06-functions.md

 are three rules that work together:

 1. **Outputs are always declared by name in `-> ( ... )`.** There is no
    anonymous/positional output list.
-A lambda with no outputs simply omits the `-> (...)` clause (or writes `-> ()`).
+A lambda with no outputs writes `-> ()`;
+   omitting the clause is a compile error, except in a `self` method (first input parameter named `self`, with or without `ref`), which acts through the receiver and may omit it.

-2. **The body assigns to the declared output names.** The "last expression is an implicit return" sugar from earlier Pyrope drafts is gone — a bare expression at the end of a body is a no-op.
+2. **The body assigns to the declared output names.** A bare expression at the end of a lambda body does not assign an output and has no special return meaning.
+Binding the call result of a `-> ()` lambda (`const a = top()`) is a compile error — there is no value to bind.

 3. **`return` is a terminator only.** The keyword ends the current lambda and never carries a value (`return X` is a syntax error).
 Whatever has